damonhook/aos-statshammer-rs/README.md

 This project is organised into smaller `crates` to handle specific parts of the process, following a 3 layer design of _"Interface > Aggregate > Calculate"_.

-- `statshammer-api` _[coming soon]_
+- `statshammer-api`
   - Contains the REST based API for calculating the damage statistics for the supported games.
 This is a very light interface layer, with the logic being called from `aos-statshammer` and `warcry-statshammer` crates.
 - `aos-statshammer`
   - Contains the aggregation logic for comparing the statistics for multiple Age of Sigmar units (using calculations performed by `aos-statshammer-core`).
 - `aos-statshammer-core`
   - Contains the core logic for calculating the various statistics for a specific Age of Sigmar weapon (and associated abilities).
-- `warcry-statshammer`
+- `warcry-statshammer` _[coming soon]_
-  - Contains the aggregation logic for comparing the statistics for multiple Warcry fighters (using calculations performed by `warcrys-statshammer-core`).
+  - Contains the aggregation logic for comparing the statistics for multiple Warcry fighters (using calculations performed by `warcry-statshammer-core`).
 - `warcry-statshammer-core` _[coming soon]_
   - Contains the core logic for calculating the various statistics for a specific Warcry weapon.